 While both of these have their own advantages, the right option will depend on your unique needs.
-To make your choice easier, take a look at how paint and wallpaper compare on these six essential factors.
+To make your choice easier, take a look at how wallpaper vs paint compare on

-Variety in colors and finishes is a major plus point if you are looking to create a unique look for your home.
-Thankfully, there is no dearth of variety in both these options.
+Variety in colours and finishes is a major plus point if you are looking to create a unique look for your home.
+Thankfully, there is no dearth of variety in both wallpaper and paint.

 Wallpaper application is a job best tackled by an expert.
 The process is elaborate and demands a lot of time and patience.
 The same holds true for stripping the wallpaper too.
 A new layer of wallpaper cannot be applied on top of the existing one.

 Good quality paint on walls, when finished well, can last you up to five years.
 That said, paint tends to fade and flake in areas that have high usage and exposure to sunlight.
-Hence, retouching will be necessary 3 years or so – maybe even sooner for paints in lighter colours.
+Hence, retouching will be necessary after 3 years or so, maybe even sooner for paints in lighter colours.

 Wallpaper, on the other hand, will be your long term partner.
 Experts maintain that a one-time application on Indian walls will last for around fifteen years.
 However, wallpaper is not immune to tearing.
 Any mishap will mean that you will have to redo the whole process of stripping and pasting, which is more time consuming than re-painting.